iltuoconsulenteit/DocCropper/UPDATES.md

 - Installer reads `env/python.env` to choose the Python version to download
 - Fix embeddable Python download path to ensure installer retrieves runtime even when the TEMP folder is missing
 - Skip `pyinsane2` on Windows to avoid build-tool errors; scanning requires manual setup
+- Preserve existing embeddable Python runtime across updates and skip download when the required version is already installed

 ## 2025-09-07
 - On Windows, compile lightweight wrappers so Task Manager lists `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names